lenswim/lenswim.github.io/_posts/2025-12-01-imac-to-linux.markdown

 ## Bootable USB
 1. Download .iso file for Linux Mint
+2.
-2. > Probably not the "easy" way, because it's not graphical.
+> Probably not the "easy" way, because it's not graphical.
 But it is kinda pretty easy.
+>

-Open terminal (press cmd+space and type "terminal")
+> Open terminal (press cmd+space and type "terminal")
+>

-First type "diskutil list" and press enter
+> First type "diskutil list" and press enter
+>

-then insert your usb stick and run "diskutil list" again to see the disk node (e.g. /dev/disk2)
+> Then insert your usb stick and run "diskutil list" again to see the disk node (e.g. /dev/disk2)
+>

-Now run "diskutil unmountDisk /dev/diskN" (where N is the number of the usb stick)
+> Now run "diskutil unmountDisk /dev/diskN" (where N is the number of the usb stick)
+>

-and then run "sudo dd if=/path-to.iso of=/dev/rdiskN bs=1m"
+> And then run "sudo dd if=/path-to.iso of=/dev/rdiskN bs=1m"
+>

-(after typing "sudo dd if=" you simply copy paste the path that's to be found when you right click on the file, then click "get info" and copy the path under "Where")
+> (After typing "sudo dd if=" you simply copy-paste the path that's to be found when you right-click on the file, then click "get info" and copy the path under "Where")
+>

-When finished "diskutil eject /dev/diskN" \\> — <cite>[dude op reddit](https://www.reddit.com/r/mac/comments/6tltiw/how_do_i_easily_burn_a_bootable_iso_to_a_usb/)</cite>
+> When finished "diskutil eject /dev/diskN" — [dude op reddit](https://www.reddit.com/r/mac/comments/6tltiw/how_do_i_easily_burn_a_bootable_iso_to_a_usb/)

 ## Installing Linux
 1. insert USB